 The SlingFin Portal is a highly-livable and lightweight two-person tent with a spacious dome-shaped design that’s ideal for three-season use.
-But what sets the Portal apart from other tents is the ability to extend it for use in more extreme four-season winter conditions, including snow loads and high, buffeting winds, with virtually no added weight.
-At 2 lbs 13 oz, that makes the Portal suitable for year-round, 4-season use, a capability that most lightweight three-season tents can’t match.
+But what sets the Portal apart from other tents is its strength and ability to withstand high buffeting winds, with virtually no added weight.
+At 2 lbs 13 oz, that makes the Portal suitable for expedition use, a capability that most lightweight three-season tents can’t match.

 Specs at a Glance